Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: System Design

 \subsection{System Model and Assumptions}

 \name{} consists of one or several downlink receivers and a larger number of geographically distributed uplink receivers.
-The downlink receivers are synchronized to all the base stations around the target area and monitor their downlink channels for new connections.
+The downlink receivers are synchronized to all xNBs around the target area and monitor their downlink channels for new connections.
 Once a new connection is detected, the downlink receiver looks for uplink allocations that correspond to the connecting UE.
 Upon receiving an uplink allocation, the downlink receiver notifies all uplink receivers about the upcoming uplink transmission.
-All uplink receivers then capture the uplink message and measure its signal characteristics without the need to decode the data inside the uplink messages.
-The measurements from all uplink receivers are aggregated in a central unit, where they can be further processed.
+All uplink receivers then capture the uplink message and measure its signal characteristics without the need to decode the data contained in the uplink messages.
+The measurements from all uplink receivers are aggregated in a central unit (CU), where they can be further processed.
 In our use case shown in \autoref{sec:features}, a model classifies the connection as originating from within or outside the sensitive area.
 This system model is depicted in \autoref{fig:antenna} in an example deployment.

-Due to the requirement for a fast and precise UE detection before connection establishment with the core network, \name{} collects metrics only for messages sent by the UE before full connection establishment.
+Due to the requirement for UE detection and decision before full connection establishment with the core network, \name{} collects metrics only for messages sent by the UE before the full connection establishment.
 This includes at most one PRACH preamble, one RRC Connection Request on PUSCH, and one or two subsequent PUCCH messages.
-Subsequent PUSCH message after the RRC Connection Request could already include messages such as a Service Request, reestablishing an existing security context and effectively communicating with the core network.
+Subsequent PUSCH messages after the RRC Connection Request could already include messages such as a Service Request, reestablishing an existing security context and effectively communicating with the core network.